 What Are the Best Bike Trainers for Zwift?

-The best bike trainers for Zwift are interactive to change the resistance based on the terrain you ride in Zwift.
-They also have to be reliable and provide accurate and consistent data (like your cadence, watts, etc.).
+They also have to be reliable and provide accurate and consistent data (like your cadence, watts, etc.) in case you are into racing.
 The other features, like the realistic ride, quiet operation, and high resistance, are a nice plus.

 Read my buyer’s guide section to learn more about other features to consider when buying a Zwift-compatible trainer.

-Wahoo KICKR (Best Overall)
+Wahoo KICKR (Best Bike Trainer for Zwift Overall)

 High-end specs, road-like feel, reliability, and compatibility with Wahoo accessories.